Metallic fiber: Electrical cables

 Metal fiber can be used as reinforcement fiber for composite materials, improving breaking behavior upon impact and electrical conductivity.
-Traditional carbon or glass fiber reinforcement fibers have very limited elongation possibilities, which results in a brittle and explosive breaking behavior.
-Metal fibers act perfectly complementary to this, and can absorb much more energy before breaking.
+Traditional carbon or glass fiber reinforcement fibers have very limited elongation possibilities, which results in a brittle and explosive breaking behavior, whereas metal fibers can absorb much more energy before breaking.
 Processing is no different from any other reinforcement fiber for composite material.
-It is even possible to combine metal fibers with other fibers into a 'hybrid' composite structure, which combines all the benefits of carbon, glass and steel.
+It is also possible to combine metal fibers with other fibers into a hybrid composite structure, which combines properties of its components (carbon, glass, or steel).

 Producers

-Currently metallic fibers are manufactured primarily in Europe.
-The largest and most integrated metal fiber producer worldwide is the multinational company Bekaert, headquartered in Belgium, but with manufacturing footprint in Europe, Asia and the Americas.
+Metallic fibers are manufactured primarily in Europe.
+The largest and most integrated metal fiber producer worldwide is the multinational company Bekaert, headquartered in Belgium, but with manufacturing footprint in Europe, Asia, and the Americas.
 Three manufacturers are still producing metallic yarn in the United States.
-Metlon Corporation is one of the remaining manufacturers in the U.S. that stocks a wide variety of laminated and non-laminated metallic yarns & Brightex Corporation, Reiko.
-Co of Japan and South Korea, such as Hwa Young, is also manufacturing Metallic fibers.

-China also produces metallic yarns; the city Dongyang contains more than 100 factories, though some of these are home based production sites rather than conventional factories.
+Metlon Corporation is one of the remaining manufacturers in the U.S. that stocks a wide variety of laminated and non-laminated metallic yarns.
+Brightex Corporation, Reiko.
+Co of Japan and South Korea, such as Hwa Young, is also manufacturing metallic fibers.
+China also produces metallic yarns; the city of Dongyang contains more than 100 factories, though some of these are home-based production sites rather than conventional factories.
 Two of the more popular factories are Salu Metallic Yarn and Aoqi Textile.
+Kyoto, the former capital of Japan, is also a significant manufacturing base for metallic yarn.
+Suncoco is a worldwide distributor of metallic yarn.

-In 2020, Fibrecoat a German start-up from Aachen started producing Aluminium coated Basalt Fibres in Germany, their patented coating technique allows for an exponential increase in production speed, and decrease in process steps, energy consumption and price.
+In 2020, Fibrecoat, a German startup from Aachen, started producing aluminium-coated basalt fibres in Germany.